ids-s1-21/website/content/assessments/workshops.en.md

 Students are expected to make use of the provided GitHub repository as their central collaborative platform.
 Commits to this repository will be used as a metric (one of several) of each team member’s relative contribution for each workshop submission.

 {{% notice note %}}
 To take part in workshops you will need to first setup your GitHub and RStudio Cloud accounts.
-Instructions to do this are given in <a id="LAB0">Workshop 0</a>.
+Instructions to do this are given in the <a id="troubleshoot">Setup & Troubleshooting</a> page.
 {{% /notice %}}

 A frequently asked question is “What happens if I can’t make it to a workshop one week because I’m sick or have another obligation at that time?”
 Answers below: